 field trip

 As a city of the dead, Green-Wood is full of stunning structures built to show off architects’ skills, communicate wealth, power, and identity, and most importantly, be places to reside.... forever.
-In this program, students study and sketch masterpieces of nineteenth- and early twentieth-century architecture at Green-Wood while learning to identify common styles that appear not only in Green-Wood, but all over their city.
+In this program, students study and sketch masterpieces of nineteenth- and early twentieth-century architecture at Green-Wood while learning to identify common architectural styles that appear not only in Green-Wood, but all over their city.

 Starting Location: Main Entrance, Prospect Park West Entrance, or Fort Hamilton Parkway Entrance.
 Please indicate your preferred starting location at the time of booking.